Spiritual Exercises: Theory B

 Jesuit College of Spirituality, 175 Royal Parade, Parkville VIC 3052

-Coogan, Michael David, Marc Zvi Brettler, Carol A. Newsom, and Pheme Perkins, The New Oxford Annotated Bible: New Revised Standard Version: with the Apocrypha: An Ecumenical Study Bible.
-Oxford [England]: Oxford University Press, 2010.
+Coogan, Michael David, Marc Zvi Brettler, Carol A. Newsom, and Pheme Perkins.
+The New Oxford Annotated Bible: New Revised Standard Version: with the Apocrypha: An Ecumenical Study Bible.
+Oxford, UK: Oxford University Press, 2010.

 Brendan Byrne, SJ, taught New Testament for over three decades at Jesuit Theological College, Parkville, Victoria.
 While the chief focus of his academic research has been upon the Letters of Paul, especially Romans, he has published works for wider audien...